 Key Points of Law:

-- Appeal officer at the haring shall (1) obtain verification from the Secretary that the requirements of any provisions were met, (2) consider taxpayer arguments, and (3) "whether any proposed collection action balances the need for the efficient collection of taxes with the legitimate concern of the person that any collection action be no more intrusive than necessary".
-See 26 U.S.C. §6330(c)
+- In determining whether the settlement officer abused his/her discretion, the Tax Court considers whether he/she: (1) verified that the requirements of any applicable law or administrative procedure have been met; (2) considered any relevant issues petitioners raised; and (3) determined whether "any proposed collection action balances the need for the efficient collection of taxes with the legitimate concern of [petitioner] that any collection action be no more intrusive than necessary."
+See R.C. §§ 6330(c)(3); 6320(c).

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.